WebOrigami/docs/src/content/framework/intro4.md

 If all we want to do is pour data into a template, a template language can be more appropriate.
 You can use any template system with Origami, but for this tutorial we'll use the template system built into Origami.
 These Origami templates reuse the same expression language as Origami formulas and the ori command-line interface.

-In the `src` folder, create a file called `person.ori` and type or copy/paste the following into it:
+In the `src` folder, create a file called `person.ori` and type or copy/paste the following HTML:

 ```hbs
 {{ intro/person.ori }}
 ```

 Like most template languages, Origami templates let you mix boilerplate text with dynamic content represented with placeholders.
-In Origami templates (and many other template languages), placeholders are delineated with `\{\{}}` curly braces.
+In Origami templates, placeholders are delineated with `\{\{}}` curly braces.
 Here, the `\{\{name}}` placeholder indicates that we'd like to evaluate the expression `name` to produce the text that should be shown at that point.
 That expression will be evaluated in the context of the data for a given person.

 ## Applying a template as a function

 A template is essentially a function for turning data into a text format like HTML, so Origami allows you to invoke a template as a function.
 All you have to do is give that function the data it should transform.

-Create an empty file in the `src` folder called:
+Create an empty file in the `src` folder with a formula that looks like this. _For both occurrences of the name "Alice", substitute a name from your team file._

 ```console
 Alice.html = person.ori(teamByName%Alice)